-1.9 Pupils come from a range of backgrounds, mostly families living within the locality of the school.
-Data provided by the school indicate that the ability of the pupils is above average compared to pupils taking the same tests nationally.
-The number of pupils requiring support for special educational needs and/or disabilities (SEND) is 22.
-They require support with a wide variety of needs, including dyslexia.
-Two pupils have education, health and care plans (EHC).
-A further 15 pupils have English as an additional language (EAL), of whom 11 require additional support.
-The school has identified 14 pupils as being most able and talented and the curriculum is modified for them.
+1.9 Pupils come from a range of professional, business and academic families living in and around Warwick.
+Nationally standardised test data provided by the school indicate that the ability of the pupils in the school is above average.
+The school has identified 79 pupils who require support for special educational needs and/or disabilities.
+None of these pupils receive specialist support; their needs are met by class teaching.
+None of these pupils have a statement of special educational needs or an education, health and care plan.
+Thirteen pupils speak English as an additional language, none of whom require additional support.